gvwilson/thirdbit/src/fiction/iffy/index.md

 I wasn't told.
 It should wear off in a few minutes."
-He consulted the app on the stand beside her chair, which wasn't as comfortable as the one in the doctor's office even though it reclined.
+He consulted the app on the stand beside her chair, which wasn't as comfortable as the one in Doctor Johel's office even though it reclined.
 She tried to focus on that,
 and on other little details in the room,